Dheerbhatia/ET-Ai-News-PS8/README.md

 ## Notes

-This was built fast, under hackathon conditions — so there are rough edges.
+Built fast, under hackathon conditions — rough edges exist.
 The core idea holds up though: AI should help you *understand* news, not just consume more of it.

-API key is required (Anthropic).
 Don't commit your `.env` file.